ascento_forward

 Important

-The repository should already be pre-installed and built on Ascento’s Nvidia board if it has been configured by the MYBOTSHOP Team.
+This repository should already be available and built on Ascento’s Nvidia board if it has been configured by the MYBOTSHOP Team.

-Clone the repository and copy it to the Ascento’s PC.
-Then, run the installer script:
+Clone the repository to your local machine, copy it to the Ascento PC, and run the installer scripts:

 sudo chmod +x ascento_dependencies.sh